The Passion of New Eve

 The Passion of New Eve is a novel by Angela Carter, first published in 1977.
 The book is set in a dystopian United States where civil war has broken out between different political, racial and gendered groups.
 A dark satire, the book parodies primitive notions of gender, sexual difference and identity from a post-feminist perspective.
 Other major themes include sadomasochism and the politics of power.
+Carter described the book as feminist black comedy.

+Background

+Carter began work on The Passion of New Eve in January 1972, inspired in part by the Greek myth of Tiresias, who was turned into a woman as a punishment from the goddess Hera.
+Originally, the book had the title The Great Hermaphrodite and was set in ancient Rome; she later moved the setting to a post-apocalyptic United States.